 - When almost done, add the lemon zest

-- Pour into bowls and sprinkle walnuts and cinnamon as preffered
+- Pour into bowls with a ladle and sprinkle walnuts and cinnamon as preferred